needlehaystack/needlestack/CONTRIBUTING.rst

 5. Deploying
 ------------

-A note for maintainers for deploying to PyPi.
+A note for maintainers deploying to PyPi.
 Bump the package version and tag the commit.
 Pushing new tags to GitHub will kick off a Travis CI pipeline to test and deploy the package to PyPi.